Logo-jrhs

 Study Design: A cross-sectional study.

-Methods: This study obtained datasets from National Basic Health Research conducted in 2018.
-Sixty underdeveloped regions of Indonesia, with a total of 9,243 children aged 0-59 months, were included.
-Chi-square, bivariate, and multivariate analyses were conducted to determine factors influencing diarrhea prevalence in children under five years of age.
+Methods: This study obtained data from National Basic Health Research conducted in 2018.
+Sixty underdeveloped regions of Indonesia, with a total of 9243 children aged 0-59 months, were included.
+Chi-square, bivariate, and multivariate analyses were conducted to determine factors influencing the prevalence of diarrhea in children under 5 years of age.

-Conclusion: These findings suggest that child’s age, child’s history of acute respiratory infection, and household awareness of nearby hospitals are critical factors to address in child’s diarrhea in underdeveloped regions of Indonesia.
+Conclusion: These findings suggest that the child’s age, the child’s history of ARI, and household awareness of nearby hospitals are critical factors associated with the child’s diarrhea in underdeveloped regions of Indonesia.

 First Name